openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * On the Pod history screen the default category of All [1] is displayed showing the Date and Time [2] of all pod Actions [3] and Results [4] in reverse chronological order.
 * Use your phone’s back button two times to return to the Omnipod (POD) tab in the main AAPS interface.

-View RileyLink Settings and History
+View RileyLink settings and history
 ---------------------------------------------------------
 The primary use of this feature is when your RileyLink is out of the Bluetooth range of your phone after a period of time and the RileyLink status reports 'RileyLink unreachable'.